awslabs/aws-well-architected-labs/content/Reliability/300_Labs/300_Minimize_Blast_Radius_with_Shuffle_Sharding/1_deploy_workload.md

     ![CFNOutputs](/Reliability/300_Minimize_Blast_Radius_with_Shuffle_Sharding/Images/CFNOutputs.png)

 1. Refresh the web browser a few times to see that responses are being returned from different EC2 instances on the back-end
+    * The list of EC2 instances in your workload can be viewed in the [AWS Console here](https://console.aws.amazon.com/ec2/v2/home?#Instances:tag:Name=Node)

     ![RegularAlpha](/Reliability/300_Minimize_Blast_Radius_with_Shuffle_Sharding/Images/RegularAlpha.png)